nronzel/xoracle/README.md

 With a set of potential key sizes, XORacle then divides the ciphertext into blocks of each guessed key size.
 For each key size, the blocks are transposed to align with the `nth` byte of each block into the new blocks.
-This effectively groups together all bytes encrypted with the same byte of the turning the problem into multiple single-byte XOR cipher problems.
+This effectively groups together all bytes encrypted with the same byte of the key, turning the problem into multiple single-byte XOR ciphers.

 ### Frequency Analysis

 For each transposed block, XORacle applies frequncy analysis.
-Presuming the data is in English plaintext, the frequency of characters in these transposed blocks is compared against known English language frequency statistic.
-Each byte in the range of 0x00 and 0xFF is tried as the key for the single-byte XOR, and the output is scored based on how closely it matches the expected English text character frequencies.
+Presuming the data is in English plaintext, the frequency of characters in these transposed blocks is compared against known English language frequency statistics.
+Each byte in the range of 0x00 and 0xFF (0-255) is tried as the key for the single-byte XOR, and the output is scored based on how closely it matches the expected English text character frequencies.

 ### Determining Best Key